If you would like to make a gift to RBSC, there are lots of ways to do that.

 To make a monetary donation, please contact the Curator for more details.

 To make an online donation to an existing fund, go to the NIU Foundation website, and enter the fund name in the notes field.

-The Rare Books & Special Collections Department of the Northern Illinois University Libraries includes those materials that, because of subject coverage, rarity, source, condition, or form, are best handled separately from the General Collection.* Materials in RBSC do not circulate outside of our department.
+Rare Books & Special Collections of the Northern Illinois University Libraries includes those materials that, because of subject coverage, rarity, source, condition, or form, are best handled separately from the General Collection.* Materials in RBSC do not circulate outside of our department.